MeanderingProgrammer/advent-of-code/README.md

 of having no single solution take more than 1 second to run.
 Sometimes this involves algorithm improvements, other times I decided to re-write solutions from `Python` into something like `Rust` or `Go`.
 Currently the slowest solution takes just over 550 ms, so mission accomplished.
+Now the total runtime is such that the average year takes less than 1 second!

 # Input Data